Ethnicities in Iran: Gilaks

-The Gilaki people or Gilaks are an Iranian people native to the northern Iran province of Gilan and are one of the main ethnic groups residing in the northern part of Iran.
+The Gilaks are an Iranian people native to the northern Iran province of Gilan and are one of the main ethnic groups residing in the northern part of Iran.
 Gilaks, along with the closely related Mazandarani people, comprise part of the Caspian people, who inhabit the southern and southwestern coastal regions of the Caspian Sea.
-They speak the Gilaki language and their population is estimated to be between 3 to 4 million (4% of the population).
+They speak the Gilaki language and their population is estimated to be between three and four million (4% of the population).
 Gilaki people live both alongside the Alborz mountains, and in the surrounding plains.
 Consequentially, those living along the northern side of the Alborz mountains tend to raise livestock, while those living in the plains farm.
 Gilaks play an important role in provincial and national economy, supplying a large portion of the region's agricultural staples, such as rice, grains, tobacco and tea.
 Other major industries include fishing and caviar exports, and the production of silk.
+Gilaki people also inhabit the western parts of Mazandaran province, namely the cities of Ramsar and Tonekabon.

 Talysh

 The Talysh are an Iranian people.
 The Talysh of Iran are about 430,000 and live mostly in the province of Gilan in north of Iran.
 They are indigenous to a region shared between Republic of Azerbaijan and Iran which spans the South Caucasus and the southwestern shore of the Caspian Sea.
 Another significant amount of Talysh live therefore also in the Republic of Azerbaijan.
+The Iranian cities of Hashtpar, Rezvanshahr, Fuman and Masuleh and parts of Astara are Talysh-speaking.

 Tats

 The Tats are an Iranian people.
 The Tats of Iran are centralised near the Alborz Mountains, especially in the south of Qazvin province.

 They speak the Tati language, consisting of a group of northwestern Iranian dialects closely related to the Talysh language.
 Persian and Azeri are also spoken.

 Tats of Iran are mainly Shia Muslims and about 300,000 population.
+A large part of Qazvin province and the majority of Takestan county is inhabited by Tat people.

 Baloch

-Balochs are an Iranian people.
+The Balochs are an Iranian people.
 The Balochis of Iran live in southern and central parts of Sistan and Baluchestan province, one of the most remote and isolated areas of Iran, especially from the majority of the people.
 The northern part of the province is called Sistan and 63% of the population are ethnic Baloch while the rest are Persian Sistani.
-The Baloch are Sunni Muslims, in contrast to the Sistani Persians who are adherents of Shia Islam.
+The Baloch are Sunni Muslims with a minority who are Shia, in contrast to the Sistani Persians who are adherents of Shia Islam.
 The capital of Sistan and Baluchestan is Zahedan and is inhabited by Baloch people, the next largest city of the province is Zabol in Sistan and is inhabited predominantly by Sistani Persians.

-The town of Jask in neighbouring Hormozgan Province is also inhabited by Baloch people.
-They form one of the smallest ethnicities in Iran.
+The town of Jask in neighbouring Hormozgan province is also inhabited by Baloch people.
+Baloch people also make up a minority in the eastern parts of Kerman, Razavi Khorasan and South Khorasan (Khorasani Baloch).
+Balochs also make up about 30% of the populations of both Mazandaran and Golestan provinces.